django-treebeard/django-treebeard/docs/source/tests.rst

 ``django-treebeard`` uses `tox`_ to run the test suite in all the supported environments - permutations of:

-  - Python 3.6, 3.7, 3.8 and 3.9
+  - Python 3.8 - 3.11
-  - Django 2.2, 3.0 and 3.1
+  - Django 3.2, 4.0 and 4.1
   - Sqlite, MySQL, PostgreSQL and MSSQL

-This means that the test suite will run 24 times to test every environment supported by ``django-treebeard``.
-This takes a long time.
+This means that there are a lot of permutations, which takes a long time.
-If you want to test only one or a few environments, please use the `-e` option in `tox`_, like:
+If you want to test only one or a few environments, use the `-e` option in `tox`_, like:

 .. code-block:: console

-    $ tox -e py36-dj22-postgres
+    $ tox -e py39-dj32-postgres

 .. _pytest: http://pytest.org/